Table of Contents

 How to Travel the Golden Circle: Guided, Private and Self Drive Tours

 Once you’ve decided on a visit to the Golden Circle, you’ll need to figure out how you want to do it.
-The good news, any style of travel is possible, whether you prefer to be guided on a group or a private tour, or if you prefer to set your own schedule with a self-drive itinerary.
+The good news, any style of travel is possible, whether you prefer to be guided on a group or a private tour, or if you prefer to rent a car and set your own schedule with a self-drive itinerary.

 Express, full day and multi day tours give you the flexibility to spend as long as you like exploring the area, enjoying insightful and entertaining commentary along the way as you give all your attention to the scenery.